mbrukman/why-svelte/readme.md

 It’s worth mentioning that Svelte limits its scope to being only a UI component framework.
-Like React, it provides the view layer, but it goes a little further by providing extensible [stores for state management](https://svelte.dev/docs#svelte_store).
+Like React, it provides the view layer, but it goes a little further with extensible
+[stores for state management](https://svelte.dev/docs#svelte_store).
 Others like Angular and Vue provide a more all-in-one solution with official routers, opinionated state management, CLIs, and more.